Kenny Mason: Musical career

-In 2014, Kenny Mason formed a group called House 9 with his friends, where the released mixtapes TvDinner, The Super Tape, The Big 9 Theory, on SoundCloud between 2014 and 2016.
+In 2014, Kenny Mason formed a group called House 9 with his friends, where they released mixtapes TvDinner, The Super Tape, The Big 9 Theory, on SoundCloud between 2014 and 2016.
 Mason described these mixtapes as "That was me trying to teach myself how to make beats for [me and] my homeboys, and figure out how to work Auto-Tune, how to record and make art at the same time.
 It's the definition of experimental."

 From 2016 to 2018, Mason released the singles "22" and "4Real", which started to gain attraction.
 In 2018, he released the singles "Nike 2" and 2019's "G.O.A.T", before "Hit" broke out to receive millions of streams after release in 2019.
 In April 2020, Kenny Mason released his debut album, Angelic Hoodrat, described as an experimental fusion of melodic alternative-rock, trap, and R&B. In August 2020, Mason appeared as a guest feature on the single "Cereal" by IDK and JID.
 On December 9, 2020, Mason released three singles on the capsule [ruffs], including a feature from Denzel Curry.
+On September 28, 2022, Kenny Mason released his mixtape, Ruffs.
+On June 6, 2023, Mason released an EP titled 6.
+On December 8th, 2023, Mason released another EP titled Highway 9.
+He released his second studio album 9 on March 14, 2024.

 Artistry

-Kenny names Lil Wayne, Future, Drake, Kendrick Lamar, and Kid Cudi as the influence to begin making music at an early age, as well as alternative bands Nirvana, Coldplay, My Bloody Valentine, Pixies, Deftones, and The Smashing Pumpkins.
+Kenny names Lil Wayne, Future, Young Thug, Drake, Kendrick Lamar, and Kid Cudi as the influence to begin making music at an early age, as well as alternative bands Nirvana, Title Fight, Coldplay, My Bloody Valentine, Pixies, Deftones, The Smashing Pumpkins and singer Fiona Apple.
 He cites fellow Atlanta artists Bankroll Fresh and Peewee Longway as his main influences on his rapping style.

+Kenny Mason uses Dog/puppy imagery in a lot of his music.
+You can hear this in his lyrics, and some barking in songs.
+As well as this, on his instagram, he only follows dogs.
+With K9 Magazine, he mentioned he had many dogs growing up, one of which was a lab chow mix named Rocky, after the red power ranger.
+He also mentioned Dogs have been a big part of his life since he was born, which explains all the dog imagery in his music and works.